furkaanasik/Blog/README.md

  - A post can have more than one category.
  <br />![userPostHasManyCategories](https://i.hizliresim.com/2liuc4l.png)
 <br />
 - Factory and seeder were used to test the database.
 Thus, user, category, comment and post tables were tested with more than one data.
-Sample post table
+Sample post table:
 <br />
 <img src="https://i.hizliresim.com/mw0k41q.png">
  <br />